AzarePuasa/PyWeatherBot/README.md

 ToDos:
    - Get Location details using geolocation-python.
 Find nearest reading area.
-   - Automate retrieval of Weather data
+   - Automate updating of Weather data in mongodb
    - Store API Key in text file and read from text file at runtime.